 2. Keep Your Website Design Simple

 One of the hardest things in life is keeping things simple.
-That’s why you see lots of “colorful” websites that are, as a matter of fact, difficult to use.
+That’s why you see lots of “colorful” websites with lots of web page transitions that are, as a matter of fact, difficult to use.

 Keeping your website simple in design helps to improve your user’s experience.